dominickfemia/hvac-toolkit/README.md

 1. **Import Libraries**

    The script begins by importing Python's core scientific stack:
-   1. pandas for data handling
+   - pandas for data handling
-   2. numpy for numerical operations
+   - numpy for numerical operations
-   3. xgboost (and scikit-learn wrappers) for regression modeling
+   - xgboost (and scikit-learn wrappers) for regression modeling

+**STOPPED HERE**

 ```
 code